 Contractor shall provide coverage for Enrollees until the earlier of (i) the end of the Contract Year, or (ii) the Enrollee’s transition to another QHP during Special Enrollment Period.

-SHOP.
-The following provisions shall apply to the SHOP Exchange:
+Covered California for Small Business.
+The following provisions shall apply to the Covered California for Small Business Exchange:

 In the event that Contractor continues to offer small group coverage in the State following the Notice of Non-Recertification Election, Contractor shall comply with applicable laws, rules and regulations relating to the discontinuation of a benefit package, including those set forth at Section 1365 of the Health and Safety Code and Section 10713 of the Insurance Code.
 The termination of the Agreement shall occur upon the termination of coverage which shall be determined as follows: